apache/cloudstack-documentation/source/installguide/configuration.rst

 -  Do not put more than 8 hosts in a vSphere cluster

--  Make sure the hypervisor hosts do not have any VMs already running before you add them to CloudStack.
+-  Make sure the hypervisor hosts do not have any instances already running before you add them to CloudStack.

 To add a vSphere cluster to CloudStack: